 Our sponsors or their affiliates may compete with us for business combination opportunities.
 If these entities decide to pursue any such opportunity, we may be precluded from procuring such opportunities.
 In addition, investment ideas generated within our sponsors may be suitable for both us and for another entity and may be directed to such entity rather than to us.
 Neither our sponsors nor members of our management team who are also employed by our sponsors have any obligation to present us with any opportunity for a potential business combination of which they become aware, unless presented to such member solely in his or her capacity as an officer of the Company.
-Our sponsors and/or our management, in their capacities as employees of our sponsors or in their other endeavors, currently are required to present certain investment opportunities and potential business combinations to the various related entities described above, or third parties, before they present such opportunities to us.
+Our sponsors and/or our management, in their capacities as employees of our sponsors or in their other endeavors, currently are required to present certain investment opportunities, before they present such opportunities to us.
 Our sponsors and our management may have similar obligations to additional entities or third parties.